Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 #### `core/error_helpers/validateParameters()`:
 * This function runs parameter validation by matching the input parameters with information from `docs/reference/data.json`, which is created from the function's inline documentation.
 It checks that a function call contains the correct number and the correct type of parameters.
-* This can be called through: `p5._validateParameters(FUNCT_NAME, ARGUMENTS)` or, `this._validateParameters(FUNCT_NAME, ARGUMENTS)` inside the function that requires parameter validation.
+* This can be called through: `p5._validateParameters(FUNCT_NAME, ARGUMENTS)` or, `p5.prototype._validateParameters(FUNCT_NAME, ARGUMENTS)` inside the function that requires parameter validation.
+It is recommended to use static version, `p5._validateParameters` for general purposes. `p5.prototype._validateParameters(FUNCT_NAME, ARGUMENTS)` mainly remained for debugging and unit testing purposes.
 * Implemented to functions in `color/creating_reading`, `core/2d_primitives`, `core/curves`, and `utilities/string_functions`.

+By default, FES is enabled for p5.js, whereas completely disabled in p5.min.js.
+It is possible to disable FES by setting `p5.disableFriendlyErrors = true;`

 ## Additional Features
 * The FES welcomes the developer to p5 and the friendly debugger.